Simon Hiscocks

 Simon John Hiscocks (born 21 May 1973 in Dorking, Surrey) is a British sailor.
 He won a bronze medal for Great Britain at the 2004 Summer Olympics in the 49er.
 Hiscocks also won a silver medal at the 2000 Summer Olympics in the same category.

-Hiscocks has been racing in the America's cup for the GreenCom Team.
+Hiscocks since raced in the America's cup for the GreenCom Team.

 He lives in Portland, Dorset and has two children, Amelie and Louis.

 He is the founder of Shock Sailing, who manufacture parts for high performance sailboats, perform boat repairs, broker the sale of new and used dinghies, and manufacture sailing accessories.
-Since his Olympic career, Hiscocks has been prominent in the Foiling Moth class, and in other high performance skiffs.
+Since his Olympic career, Hiscocks has been prominent in the Foiling Moth class, and since its launch in 2022, the Switch one design, with Simon has seen the growth of in the UK and beyond and in other high performance skiffs.

+Hiscocks has since rebuilt a Trimaran, after breaking it on his travels home.
+The 6 year repair was finally finished in the summer of 25, where Simon launched the Newly painted boat into the Portland waters, and it is the next step in Simon's career.